meganenglert/CISC275/index.md

 Here are things related to my web app!
 - Learn to use Git branches to add new features while still showing how the website progressed
-- Using what I learned from the tutorial above, create some starter CSS to make the page look like an actual website to some degree
 - Using what I learned from the tutorial above, write some TypeScript to handle some of the more complex processes, such as selecting a random task and maintaining a list of all tasks
 - Using what I learned from the tutorial above, begin to look for some Bootstrap features to add to simplify my code and help the aesthetics of the page